zlogic/cybervision/README.md

 For more details how the GPU version used to work, see the [tag_python_gpu](../../tree/tag_python_gpu) tag.

-## Python version
+## C version

-Cybervision was rewritten in Python (with C extensions).
+Cybervision was rewritten in C.

 Originally, it was a full all-in-one tool built based on Qt and using a different approach.
 For more details about the C++ version, see [Releases](/zlogic/cybervision/releases).
 The source code is available in the [branch_qt_sift](../../tree/branch_qt_sift) branch.

-The Python rewrite focuses on the primary goal - generating a 3D surface from an image stereopair;
+The C rewrite focuses on the primary goal - generating a 3D surface from an image stereopair;
 anything else (like a UI) can be added separately.

 * Using a much simpler model, while collecting a lot more detail